 KnowRoaming offers more roaming services than I’d expected.
-You get both a UK and US number for free with the service, so local callers don’t need to pay international rates to reach you there.
+You get a US number for free with the service, so local callers don’t need to pay international rates to reach you there.
 You can buy numbers in several other countries, too, for around $3-$6/month, and receive calls on them whether you’re at home or abroad.

 If you live in the USA, Canada, United Kingdom, Australia or South Africa, you can also use the service at home for cheaper international calling rates than what your usual carrier offers.